DaevMithran/W3C2PDF/README.md

 2. **PDF to Credential**: Enables verification of these documents through conversion back to verifiable credentials, preserving the cryptographic security model

 The specification supports a range of implementation approaches - from basic credential exchange scenarios to highly regulated environments requiring qualified signatures and compliance with specific trust frameworks.
 By supporting both JSON-LD and JWT formats with appropriate rendering approaches, it maximizes interoperability across the VC ecosystem while allowing implementations to select features appropriate to their specific requirements.

+## 💖 Support This Project
+Like this project?
+[Donate via PayPal](https://paypal.me/DaevMithran) and support continued improvements.